abomaher/e-commerce-MERN/README.md

 We work in this project by `Visual Studio Code` for write code and `MongoDB Compass` for management database.

+For best practices to work with Visual Studio Code must be installed this extensions `Prettier` and `ESLint` for active decument format option.

 ## BackEnd and Database configuration

 #### We useing in backend `Express.js` framework with `Node.js` runtime, You can start work with it by this steps: